-If a Magistrate refuses to make a spent conviction order, a person is unable to re-apply unless more than 2 years have passed since the refusal and the person provides new information in support of the application.
+If a Magistrate refuses to make a spent conviction order, a person is unable to re-apply unless 2 years or more have passed since the refusal.
+The person will have to provide new information in support of the application.

-If making an application for a spent conviction order, it is important that the application is properly prepared to minimize the likelihood of refusal.
+If making an application for a spent conviction order, it is important that the application is properly prepared.
+If not prepared

 It is important to note that even if a conviction becomes spent, it can still be disclosed to police as well as to courts or tribunals for subsequent hearings.
 Spent convictions can also be disclosed in specific cases such as working with children checks, immigration proceedings, gaming and liquor licenses and admission to the legal profession.

 Section 20.

 Section 7.